aherve/testolia/README.md

 ### How it works

-1. The file is read, every line is splitted in two strings `timestamp` and `query`.
+1. The file is read, every line is split in two strings `timestamp` and `query`.
 2. The data is stored in a slice, that we sort against the timestamp key.
 The timestamps are properly formatted, so sorting alphabetically yields a proper sort by timestamp
 3. At this point the server can start listening to queries
-4. When receiving a request, find the first maching index of the sorted data (using a binary sort, thus `O(log(n))`), scan every line that matches the query (simple scan until the matching condition fails) and reduce to provide the desired output.
+4. When receiving a request, find the first matching index of the sorted data (using a binary sort, thus `O(log(n))`), scan every line that matches the query (simple scan until the matching condition fails) and reduce to provide the desired output.

 ## Installation & usage